 “I never imaged the business to be so successful, so I’m stoked about that.
 I’m very proud of Amiable Communications and I’m excited to see how it grows from here.”

-As well as being a successful businesswoman, Amy is also an accomplished comedian.
+As well as being a successful businesswoman, Hetherington is also an accomplished comedian.
 She did her first gig as a dare to help raise funds for a charity in 2013, but discovered she “absolutely loved it.”
 She has since performed sold-out shows at the 2017 Perth Fringe and Darwin Festival, and was a finalist in the 2017 Melbourne International RAW Comedy competition.
-Amy has also supported comedy greats including Glenn Robbins, Fiona O’Loughlin, Steve-O and Adam Hills.
+Hetherington has also supported comedy greats including Glenn Robbins, Fiona O’Loughlin, Steve-O and Adam Hills.

 “I never thought I’d be a comedian, I always thought I was too lame,” she says.
 “In hindsight, my love for story telling and making things more fun for people was inevitably going to lead to something like this.”